pzk3/casperiv.dev/src/data/posts/setting-up-snailycad-windows.md

 Firstly, [open your command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/)

-Once opened, we'll need to clone down the code, run the follow command:
+Once opened, we'll need to clone down the code, run the following command:

 ```console
 git clone https://github.com/Dev-CasperTheGhost/snaily-cadv3
 ```

-Once that's finished, we can go into the SnailyCAD folder with the follow command:
+Once that's finished, we can go into the SnailyCAD folder with the following command:

 ```console
 cd snaily-cadv3
 ```

 Now we need to install all the dependencies to run the CAD.
-Run the follow command:
+Run the following command:

 _This can take several minutes to finish, please be patient!_